 How to Make Your Substack Posts Perform Better

-Use post performance stats to boost growth and revenue
+Use your stats to boost growth and revenue

-Today’s post is about post performance.
+This week’s post is about using post performance stats for growth.
 We’re going to dig into your stats to see how your posts and emails are performing and compare your numbers to industry benchmarks.
 You’ll learn how to interpret your stats, what ‘good’ looks like and how to make improvements if they’re needed.

-This is Part 5 in the series Your publication needs work (but where to start)?
+This is the final part of my 5-part series Upgrade your publication.
 If you missed parts 1 to 4, you can check them out below.

 Post performance means how well your posts are doing at